Addiction and the Bible: Is it a Disease or a Sin?

 How does God View Addiction: Moral Model

-Christian individuals, church leaders, or biblical counselors are more familiar with the moral model to addiction.
-The moral model approach rejects the disease model approach thus holding us responsible for our choices.
-This approach would say that addicted individuals do not have the self-will and can grow in self-control through effort in their response to addiction.
-While it is right that we are to be held responsible for our choices and we can grow in our self-control in Christ (Galatians 5:23), this model doesn’t square away with bible verses about the power of the sinful nature which give us a better understanding of addiction.
-Brain scans for struggling addicts display that it is not just a self-will problem since the nature of addiction messes with your mind.
+While it is right that we are to be held responsible for our choices and we can grow in our self-control in Christ (Galatians 5:23), the moral model alone does not fully align with biblical counseling and the Bible due to verses about the power of the sinful nature, which shed light on addiction's depth.
+Brain scans for struggling addicts display that it is not just a self-will problem since the nature of addiction messes with your mind similar to a brain disease.

 Biblical Worldview: Disease Model vs Moral Model